Audiodesk Systeme Vinyl Cleaner Pro

 Two examples of labor intensive cleaning come to mind.

-One highly regarded mechanical vacuum cleaner requires 15 minutes to clean two LP sides, with a total of 6 manual interactions.
+One highly regarded mechanical vacuum cleaner requires 15 minutes to clean two LP sides, with a total of 6 manual interactions to clean one record!

 The drying step for this arm wand and thread vacuum machine takes about 80 seconds.
 That’s a total of 8 minutes of drying time for both sides of an LP!